-After considering its plan to launch convertibles to generate funds, DLF has successfully managed to raise its profit from Rs 110 crore in Apr-Jun 2017 to Rs 172 crore in the corresponding period this fiscal, a rise of 56 per cent.
-However, the net profit of the company has declined to Rs 1,657 crore during the first quarter of this fiscal from Rs 2,211.24 crore in the corresponding period of 2017.
+In 2018, after the announcement of its plan to launch convertibles to generate funds, DLF had successfully managed to raise its profit from Rs 110 crore in Apr-Jun 2017 to Rs 172 crore in the corresponding period of FY 2018-19, a rise of 56 per cent.
+However, the net profit of the company had declined to Rs 1,657 crore during the first quarter of FY 2018-19 from Rs 2,211.24 crore in the corresponding period of 2017.
 DLF had also announced that it will sell apartments only when it gets an occupancy certificate after completing the project so as to remove any uncertainty regarding costs and delivery timelines.

 What is QIP?

 QIP is a way for listed companies to raise money, without having to submit legal paperwork to market regulators by issuing shares or convertible securities to a select group of person.
-The SEBI has formed the guidelines for this financing avenue in 2006 in order to keep Indian market from over depending on foreign capital.
+The SEBI has formed the guidelines for this financing avenue in 2006 in order to keep the Indian market from over depending on foreign capital.
 Also, only qualified institutional buyers are eligible to purchase such equities.

 DLF is one of the largest commercial real estate developers in India, and has 25 million square foot (sqft) of leased office space in top Indian cities.
 It generates a rental of about Rs 1,950 crore annually.

 Apart from this, DLF also develops residential as well as shopping malls in India.
 The company has a seven million sqft residential project in central Delhi, an 11.76-acre plot in Gurgaon and a 5.56-acre land parcel in the southern city of Chennai.
 This land bank will be used to develop commercial properties.